-Each set of materials submitted for adoption is evaluated based on each benchmark for that course and the Content, Presentation, and Learning items included in this rubric
+Each set of materials submitted for adoption is evaluated based on each benchmark for that course and the Content, Presentation, and Learning items included in this rubric.

 - A. Alignment with curriculum1.
-A. The content aligns with the state's standards and benchmarks for subject, grade level and learning outcomes. - VERY GOOD ALIGNMENT GOOD ALIGNMENT FAIR ALIGNMENT POOR ALIGNMENT VERY POOR NO ALIGNMENT

-Hits all the benchmarks and provides activities for each one

-- 2. A. The content is written to the correct skill level of the standards and benchmarks in the course. - VERY GOOD ALIGNMENT GOOD ALIGNMENT FAIR ALIGNMENT POOR ALIGNMENT VERY POOR/NO ALIGNMENT Lustification:
+A. The content aligns with the state's standards and benchmarks for subject, grade level and learning outcomes. - VERY GOOD ALIGNMENT GOOD ALIGNMENT FAIR ALIGNMENT POOR ALIGNMENT VERY POOR/NO ALIGNMENT Justification: - 2.
+A. The content is written to the correct skill level of the standards and benchmarks in the course. - VERY GOOD ALIGNMENT GOOD ALIGNMENT FAIR ALIGNMENT POOR ALIGNMENT VERY POOR/NO ALIGNMENT Justification: - 3.
+A. The materials are adaptable and useful for classroom instruction. - VERY GOOD ALIGNMENT FAIR ALIGNMENT POOR ALIGNMENT VERY POOR/NO ALIGNMENT